August 5, 2020

 Ratio of patients with insurance versus cash-pay patients

-Most buyers have a preference of “Fee for Service” versus “Insurance” when buying a practice.
+Most buyers have a preference of fee for service (FFS) versus insurance when buying a practice.
 While some may not care, almost all want to know the breakdown.
 Is the practice 50% insurance-based and 50% FFS?
 Is it mostly insurance based?
 This report will do the hard work for you when finding the answer.

 Patient demographics by age or zip code

-Production summary by American Dental Association code and category
+Production summary by American Dental Association (ADA) code and category

 In addition to the breakdown of production by category, a buyer will also want to know how much of each procedure contributes to your overall revenue.
 Furthermore, they are interested in learning what each provider is producing and collecting.
 This includes not only the seller, but also associates and hygienists.
 It is important for them to determine at what level they will need to produce to maintain practice revenue, especially if the selling doctor is not staying onboard.